 In addition to early quartet repertoire, the Butter Quartet is interested in contemporary music, bringing the same spirit of discovery to newly-composed works for historically-setup instruments.
 In the summer of 2018 they premiered a piece written for them by Rachel Walker entitled Mycelia Whisper Lines.

 They have had coachings with renowned musicians and researchers such as Sigiswald Kuijken, Midori Seiler, Kati Debretzeni, Shunske Sato, Claire Holden, and Clive Brown.
-They have also worked with string quartets Eybler, JACK, and Parker at the Banff Centre for Arts and Creativity in Canada where they attended the Evolution of the String Quartet program.
+They have also worked with string quartets Eybler, JACK, and Parker at the Banff Centre for Arts and Creativity in Canada where they attended the Evolution of the String Quartet program in 2018.

 The Butter Quartet is a recipient of grants from the Prins Bernhard Cultuurfonds and the Fonds Podiumkunsten, as well as scholarships from Early Music America and the Adriana Jacoba Fonds.